lpalfrey/rasperf/README.md

 How
 ---

-The default IP address is 192.168.0.51 - Either login at the console or login via SSH and change your password.

-The default username and password is root/Password123
+The default IP address is 192.168.0.51 & the default username and password is root/Password123

-Change your hostname - /etc/hostname
-Change your IP address as required - /etc/network/interfaces (note: No DHCP) Change your DNS settings - /etc/resolve.conf (note: Resolvconf has been removed so you must put your settings in here manually)
-Change host file - /etc/hosts
+When you login for the first time the configuration script will run which sets all of the network settings.
+You can run this anytime by executing /usr/bin/rasperf-setup